Golden Grace Kitchen

 • Berries: Adding berries to the batter gives these pancakes a bit of a PB&J vibe.

-Peanut Butter Protein Pancake Instructions
+How to Make Peanut Butter Protein Pancakes

 1. Combine all of the ingredients except the oil in a high-speed blender and blend for 90 seconds.
 Then, scrape down the sides of the blend and blend again for another 30 seconds.